Fishing with Bernie update

 Williams Fork

-After Labor Day weekend, the new ramp hours are 7 a.m. to 7 p.m.
-Water capacity is 86%, or 10 feet low.
-Inflow is 54 cubic feet per second; outflow is 263 cfs.
-Surface temp is 66 degrees in the early morning, warming to 70.
-Visibility is excellent 12-15 feet down.
+The new ramp hours are 7 a.m. to 7 p.m.
+Water capacity is at 81% — 13 feet low.
+Inflow is 40 cubic feet per second and outflow is 240 cfs.
+The early morning surface temperature has been steady near 64 degrees warming to 67 or more on calm days.
+The lake trout bite is good on juvenile fish.

-Juvenile lake trout are biting good.
-It’s easy to catch a limit of lakers under 19 inches.
-Look for them in 75-90 feet of water.
-Pretty much any small plastics tipped with a small piece of sucker meat fished gently on the bottom will get bit.
-When the bite drops off, move to a new location.
-The fish are hugging the bottom.
-If you spot a single fish, stop and drop, there’s more than one there.
+Seasoned anglers can easily catch their limit by late morning.
+Look for fish in 75 to 90 feet of water.
+Small grubs or tubes tipped with sucker meat fished tight to the bottom are producing bites.
+The bite is light and fast, so remain focused on the rod tip.
+When the bite drops off, move to a new spot, which sometimes is only a few boat lengths away.
+If you see a single fish on the screen, stop and drop, there are more in the area.
+Large lake trout are few and far between until the water cools.

-The crawdads are also biting good in 80 feet or less if you leave your jig laying on the bottom too long.
-Large trophy-class lakers are scarce right now.
-Pike fishing is extremely challenging due to the decline in population.
-On sunny, calm days expect a lot of casting with minimal result.
-Early morning, late evening and overcast days with choppy water are your best bet.
+Northern pike fishing is slow, but I’m seeing follows nearly every time I fish them with an occasional catch.
+Young northerns can be found close to the shoreline.
+Trophy class fish are hanging out in deeper water moving into shallower water late afternoon The best time to fish northerns is early morning, late afternoon and overcast breezy days.
+Be prepared for a lot of casting with minimal result on calm days with blue skies.
+I’ve seen a few brown trout being caught in the inlet early morning in shallow water.
+Rainbow and kokanee fishing is slow due to low population.

 — Fishing with Bernie guide Randy H